microsoft/playwright/docs/api.md

   - `state` <"attached"|"detached"|"visible"|"hidden"> Defaults to `'visible'`.
 Can be either:
     - `'attached'` - wait for element to be present in DOM.
     - `'detached'` - wait for element to not be present in DOM.
     - `'visible'` - wait for element to have non-empty bounding box and no `visibility:hidden`.
-Note that element without any content or with `display:none` has an empty boudning box and is not considered visible.
+Note that element without any content or with `display:none` has an empty bounding box and is not considered visible.
-    - `'hidden'` - wait for element to be either detached from DOM, or have an empty bodungin box or `visibility:hidden`.
+    - `'hidden'` - wait for element to be either detached from DOM, or have an empty bounding box or `visibility:hidden`.
 This is opposite to the `'visible'` option.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]<?[ElementHandle]>> Promise which resolves when element specified by selector satisfies `state` option.
 Resolves to `null` if waiting for `hidden` or `detached`.